 As discussed in Section 04.02, the Fire Protection SDP uses simplified versions of fire PRA methods, tools, and approaches.
 Fire PRA is, by design, a flexible analysis process.
 PRA analysts exercise judgement and tailor their analysis process to suit specific applications.
 It is intended that the Fire Protection SDP retain this flexibility.

 The analysis procedures involve a series of steps.
 The order of the steps, as written, should optimize the analysis of most fire protection findings.
 However, situations will arise where the as-written process flow path may not be the optimum path.
-In such cases, the procedures should viewed with flexibility and adjustments to either the order of analysis steps, or to the analysis depth in a specific step may be considered.
+In such cases, the procedures should be viewed with flexibility and adjustments to either the order of analysis steps, or to the analysis depth in a specific step may be considered.
 This is particularly valid for Steps 2.3 through 2.7.

-5 and 6 provide additional information about the analysis process, its intent, and the inter-relationships between various steps.
-5 provides additional explanatory material in the form of supplemental background and supporting information for each analysis task.
-6 provides information on the underlying basis for the Fire Protection SDP approach.
+Sections 0308.03F-05 and 0308.03F-06 provide additional information about the analysis process, its intent, and the inter-relationships between various steps.
+Section 0308.03F-05 provides additional explanatory material in the form of supplemental background and supporting information for each analysis task.
+Section 0308.03F-06 provides information on the underlying basis for the Fire Protection SDP approach.
 Reference to this information should support decision making with regard to process flexibility.

 04.04.02 Flexibility Examples